0x2142/frigate-notify/docs/config/file.md

 Config may also be provided via environment variables.
 Frigate-notify will load environment variables prefixed with `FN_`.
 Environment variables follow the same structure as the config file below, with heirarchy separated by two underscores (`__`).
 For example, setting the Frigate server address would be `FN_FRIGATE__SERVER`, or enabling Discord alerts would use `FN_ALERTS__DISCORD__ENABLED`.
 If multiple alert profiles are configured, they are specified by index starting at zero - for example: `FN_ALERTS__DISCORD__0__ENABLED`, `FN_ALERTS__DISCORD__1__ENABLED`, etc. Environment variable keys are shown alongside config file keys below.

-Config is loaded & merged in the following order: Config file > Environment Variables.
-This allows most configuration to be provided via config file, but provide secrets via environment variable.
+Config is loaded & merged in the following order: Config file > Environment Variables > Docker secrets .
+This allows most configuration to be provided via config file, but provide secrets via environment variables or docker secrets.

 ## App